 - Obey traffic signals at crosswalks and intersections

 These rules are meant to protect pedestrians from drivers on the road.
 A driver’s failure to respect the rights of pedestrians is a common cause of otherwise avoidable accidents.
-When a motorist strikes a pedestrian who is following these rules, the motorist is likely to be found totally liable for the pedestrian’s damages, leaving no room for allegations of contributory negligence on the part of the pedestrian.
+When a motorist strikes a pedestrian who is following these rules, the motorist is likely to be found totally liable for the pedestrian’s damages, leaving no room for allegations of contributory negligence on the part of the person on foot.
+A trusted Houston pedestrian accident attorney can help people who are injured understand their rights and obligations under the law.

 What Causes Pedestrian Injuries?